creationix/howtonode.org/articles/flow-control-in-nodejs-part-ii.markdown

 Author: Tim Caswell
 Date: Wed Feb 03 2010 00:34:10 GMT-0600 (CST)

 I had so much fun writing the last article on control flow, that I decided to play around with the feedback I received.
-One thing in particular I want to talk about it the good work [inimino][] is doing.
+One thing in particular I want to talk about is the good work [inimino][] is doing.

 Node has two constructs that are used currently to handle async return values, namely [promises and event emitters][].
 You can read all about those on the [nodejs.org][] website.
 I'm going to talk about these and another way to manage asynchronous return values and streaming events.